Navaratri: Maharashtra

 Navaratri is also a festival for feasting with friends and family.

 Navaratri celebrations vary across Maharashtra and the specific rites differ between regions, even if they are called the same and dedicated to the same deity.
 The most common celebration begins on the first day of Navaratri with Ghatasthapana, which literally means "mounting of a jar".
 On this day, rural households mount a copper or brass jar, filled with water, upon a small heap of rice kept on a wooden stool (pat).
 The jar is typically placed other agriculture symbols such as a turmeric root, leaves of a mango tree, coconut, and major staple grains (usually eight varieties).
 A lamp is lighted symbolising knowledge and household prosperity, and kept alight through the nine nights of Navaratri.

 The family worships the pot for nine days by offering rituals and a garland of flowers, leaves, fruits, dry fruits, etc. with a naivedya, and water is offered in order to get the seeds sprouted.
 Some families also celebrate Kali Puja on days 1 and 2, Lakshmi Puja on days 3, 4, 5 and Saraswati Puja on days 6, 7, 8, 9 along with Ghatasthapana.
 On the eighth day, a "Yajna" or "Hom" is performed in the name of Goddess Durga.
 On the ninth day, the Ghat puja is performed and the Ghat is dismantled after taking off the sprouted leaves of the grains.

-Marathi women and girls participating in Bhondla, a tradition comprised of holding hands together and circumambulating around an image of an elephant.
+Marathi women and girls participating in Bhondla, a tradition consisting of holding hands together and circumambulating around an image of an elephant.